luccahuguet/rustifier/README.md

 # Rustifier

-Rustifier is a tool designed to quickly set up a complete Yazelix environment, integrating Yazi, Zellij, Helix (the yazelix trinity) running on WezTerm, running Nushell (although nushell is optional).
+Rustifier is a tool designed to quickly set up a complete Yazelix environment, integrating Zellij, Yazi, Helix, WezTerm, and Nushell.
 It offers an easy, opinionated setup with the option to include additional useful Rust-based terminal utilities.

 ## Todo List